Yard Waste / Organics

 Approximately 30% of what Minnesotans throw away is food waste.
 Uneaten food ends up in a landfill.
 Instead of throwing food waste away, prevent it in the first place.
 Anoka County provides tips for healthy meal planning and how to keep food fresher longer to help reduce food waste.
 Columbia Heights residents also have the opportunity to recycle organics (food scraps and food-soiled paper) at their property in dual-purpose carts for both yard waste and food waste.
 The cart cost is charged quarterly on the City utility bill.

-Upon request, the City will provide your property with a large 90-gallon cart for comingled yard waste and organics.
-Small 30 gallon carts will be available as well, but note that yard waste and organics can be put in the same cart, so a large 90-gallon cart may be warranted.
+Upon request, the City will provide your property with a large 96-gallon cart for comingled yard waste and organics.
+Small 30 gallon carts are available as well, but note that yard waste and organics can be put in the same cart, so a large 96-gallon cart may be warranted.
 Apartment buildings and condos can also participate, but only the building owner and/or manager can order carts.

 The City Solid Waste Policy requires all food organic materials to be securely contained in a BPI-Certified compostable bag and disposed of in the City provided containers without exception.
 Organics materials included as part of the City’s organics recycling program will be consistent with the designated Organics Recycling Facility (i.e. the composter) requirements.
-Please contact the Public Works Department to order a Yard Waste/Organics cart.
+To order a Yard Waste/Organics cart please complete an online support form or call 763-706-3727 (automated line).

 - City Solid Waste Policy requires for public health reasons that food organics must be disposed of in the City provided yard waste/organics cart.